East Side High School (Newark, New Jersey): Athletics

 The East Side High School Red Raiders compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 reorganization, the school had competed in the Watchung Conference, which included public and private high schools in Essex, Hudson and Union counties in northern New Jersey.
-With 1,542 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+With 1,542 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Liberty Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 The school offers the only ice hockey program at any Newark public high school.
 The school offers the city's only public high school lacrosse team.
 The ice hockey team won the Handchen Cup in 1985.

 The boys track team won the indoor relay championship in Group IV in 1981.

 The boys cross country team won the Group IV state championship in 1984 and 1988.

 The girls cross country team won the Group IV state championship in 1984.

 The boys indoor track team won the Group IV indoor relay state championship in 1991.